Bloc/sep-assignments/README.md

 variable whose value is equal to the next object in the list.
 There would be one variable, `start` that holds the first object.
 Then each operation would only involve overwriting the `next_member` and `start`.

+## 2. Pixels on a computer screen.

+### Description of the functionality

+* A screen has a width and a height.
+* A screen is composed of Pixels.
+* A Pixel requires three color values: red, green, and blue.
+* Pixel colors red, green, and blue values must be greater than zero and less than 255.
+If a value less than zero is specified, default to zero.
+If a value greater than 255 is specified, default to 255.
+* Pixels also require a coordinate location: x and y, these are both integers.
+* Use the screen_spec.rb spec file, pixel.rb and screen.rb skeleton files to help create your class.

+### Discusion of the data structure

+There are at least two different ways to implement this functionality

+#### As an array of values

+This approach would have a two-dimensional array, with the indices being the x and y locations.
+Each element of the array would contain a triple of numbers, the red/green/blue value.
+No pixel at all would be represented by the triple (0,0,0)

+#### As a set of points

+This approach would use an array of objects, each of which would have 4 values: x-coordinate, y-coordinate, red-value, blue-value, green-value.
+This is a more compact representation if there are only a few pixels that are colored in.
+In lighting up a point, it would be necessary to first check if the point exists, so that we don't have two different color values for the same point

+#### Variant on the above

+In either case, there could be a default background color, so that an unspecified pixel would have the color of the default.